containernetworking/cni.dev/content/plugins/ipam/host-local.md

 * `ips` (array of strings): A list of custom IPs to attempt to allocate

-The following [Capability Args](https://github.com/containernetworking/cni/blob/master/CONVENTIONS.md) are supported:

-* `ipRanges`: The exact same as the `ranges` array - a list of address pools

 ### Custom IP allocation
 For every requested custom IP, the `host-local` allocator will request that IP if it falls within one of the `range` objects.
 Thus it is possible to specify